lespicker/tachyons-one-page-scroll/content/products/panorama-workshop.md

 - Guaranteed success tips for taking panos
 - How to post-process your panos in Lightroom
 - Display options for your panos
-- Printing wallpaper-sized panoramas: A Case Study
+- Printing room-sized panoramas: A Case Study (or two)

 {{< figure src="/images/pano-workshop/DSCF8112-Pano-Edit.jpg" caption="Maui, Hawaii" >}}